Regional Transit Development Plan

 Transit Development Plan Financial Analysis (Adobe PDF) Financial Analysis for Guilford and Forsyth Counties.

-- Present a copy of the plan to each member county and transit agency.
+- A copy of the plan was presented to each member county and transit agency.

-- Present the plan to each MPO and RPO for adoption and incorporation of the plan’s recommendations in future updates of their Long Range Transportation Plan.
+- The plan was presented to each MPO and RPO for adoption and incorporation of the plan’s recommendations in future updates of their Long Range Transportation Plan.
+Each agency accepted the plan but the mechanism for funding implementation was not addressed.

-- Work with the PART Board and member counties to secure funding to implement the plan’s recommendations.
+- PART Board and member counties have worked to secure funding to implement the plan’s recommendations.

 The plan identified performance measures that will be used to evaluate the success of recommendations once implemented.
 Our goal is the monitor and report on recommendations that are implemented on report their success.